Karla Woods

 What are the biggest challenges or opportunities in your field right now?

+One of the greatest challenges in early childhood education is delivering high‑quality, child‑centered care within the limits of a nonprofit budget especially in a field where teacher pay does not reflect the value of their work.
+Yet I believe that when we put God first, we find the clarity and strength to lead with purpose.
+That clarity allows us to invest deeply in our staff, elevate program quality through accreditation, and build meaningful community partnerships.
+Even with limited resources, we can create environments where children thrive.
 One of the biggest challenges in my field is maintaining and elevating program quality through accreditation while addressing programs that don’t prioritize true child-centered care.
-At the same time, there’s a strong opportunity to invest in staff development and build meaningful community partnerships, even within the realities of a nonprofit budget.
+At the same time, there’s a strong opportunity to invest in staff development and build meaningful community partnerships, even within the realities of a nonprofit budget, teachers feel valued, and families experience true care.

 What values are most important to you in your work and personal life?